mutall/outlook/README.md

 # The outlook framework core files
-- OUTLOOK - The front end to the application
+- OUTLOOK - The front end to the framework
-- LIBRARY - The backend to the application
+- SCHEMA - The backend to the frameowork
 ## The currently active applications
 - School
 - Chama